Electric cars seem to be the future for most people as studies show a rapid rise in electric vehicles from 17000 in 2010 to 7.2 million in 2019.

 The higher the size of the battery, the more time it takes to fill it.

-Different electric cars have different battery sizes.
+Different electric vehicles have different battery sizes.
 Find out the size of your car’s battery from your manufacturer to learn how long it will take to fill up.

 The charging capacity of the vehicle is also a significant consideration.
 To get the charging capacity, you divide the battery capacity by the power rating on the power cord then add 10%.